Work-Life Balance Habits to Improve Your Daily Life

-Staying Connected
+1. Staying Connected

 Following our core value of Relentlessly People Driven, we found ways to socialize and support one another through virtual happy hours, Zoom meetings, drive-by birthday/graduation parades, and social media.
-We learned to think outside the box and to insist on finding joy and connection amidst life’s circumstances.
+We learned to think outside the box and insist on finding joy and connection amidst life’s circumstances.

 While isolated in our homes, our team came to appreciate the value of human interaction and the good energy that it can provide in the office, in public, and in our social circles.
 We realized the importance of connecting with others and finding other areas in common when we no longer have the pandemic to relate to one another.

-Doing Good
+2. Doing Good

-Self-Care Routine
+3. Self-Care Routine

-Another way many have come out of quarantine better than they were before is in the area of self-care.
+Another way many came out of quarantine better than they were before is in the area of self-care.
 HNM teammates explained an improvement in their quality of life during the pandemic by implementing new (and additional) self-care habits such as daily exercise, meditation, healthy home cooking, and spending time outside.

 With minimal freedom to leave the house, many people took to exercise and nature to stay sane and reduce cabin fever.
 In addition to exercise, many began meditating to calm the anxious body and mind.
 Whether they wanted to or not, people began the healthy habit of cooking at home, and some even experimented with growing their own food.